Cataracts: Questions About Surgery

 - Phacoemulsification has the highest success rates.

 What type of lens replacement is best?

 - Lenses that are placed inside the eye during surgery (intraocular lenses, or IOLs) are used in many cataract surgeries for adults and children.
+They help you depend on glasses less.
 The doctor may wait until a child is 1 to 2 years old before using an IOL.